 Though we follow a School year schedule, and begin our school year in September, (and most preschool children are enrolled accordingly) we still maintain a rolling enrollment, which means that a child does not have to start school in September, but may begin at various intervals during the school year, as a space becomes available.

-Williamsburg Montessori is now accepting applications for the 2018/19 upcoming school year, as well as limited placements for the current school year.
+In Spetember, Williamsburg Montessori will begin accepting applications for the 2019/20 upcoming school year, as well as limited placements for the current school year.

 You will receive an application packet during your school visit.
 You may submit your completed application in person, via mail, email, or by fax.

 Williamsburg Montessori School